theesue/theesue.github.io/README.md

 # Hmong:English Translator

-Hello my name is Sue Vang and I am Hmong.

 This is my personal project to create a simple Hmong to English (vice versa) translator for anyone interested to learn a Hmong word or two (or English).
 The colon is used in the page title (Hmong:English) to show the proportion or the key bind to its value. (i.e key : value => hello : nyob zoo).